-Margaret Quirk was elected as the Member for Girrawheen in 2001.
+Margaret Quirk was elected to the WA Parliament in 2001, first as the Member for Girrawheen and from 2017 the Member for Landsdale.
 She has served as the Government Whip as well as Parliamentary Secretary to the Premier and the Minister for Police, Emergency Services and Justice.

 Margaret was elected to State Cabinet in 2005 and, in addition to being the Minister for Corrective Services and Minister for Small Business, also served in a range of other portfolios.

 Between 2008-2017 in Opposition Margaret served on the Community Development and Justice Standing committee which undertook a range of issues including the policy implications of ageing, performance indicators for police custody and post-traumatic stress in first responders.

 During that period she also held a range of shadow portfolios including that of police, multicultural interests, emergency services and seniors.